tamletan/ComputerVision/README.md

 - python demo.py<br>
 This command will excute file <code>train.py</code>.
 After excuting, we will have <code>model</code> about liveness.
 You can check your data is correct or not.

 2. After create <code>liveness</code> model.
-You should back to previous folder and try this:<br>
+You should back to previous folder and do these things below:<br>
-First of all, you should prepare dataset for each person who want to regconition.
+First of all, you have to prepare dataset for each person who want to regconition.
 You need to prepare 15-30 pictures for each person.
 Create <code>students.csv</code> contains students list.
-After preparing, try this to run program below:
+After preparing, try to do some guides below to run program:

 <b>Step 1</b>
 - python face_detection_train.py<br>